JoeLumbley/XInput-CS/README.md

 ### 1. Imports and Namespace Declarations

-VB.NET: The ```Imports``` statement is used to include namespaces in the file.
+VB: The ```Imports``` statement is used to include namespaces in the file.
 This allows you to use the classes and methods defined in the ```System.Runtime.InteropServices``` namespace without needing to fully qualify them.

 ```vb